anoma/taiga/book/src/introduction.md

 # Introduction

+## Background

+### Private ledgers

+### Decentralised exchanges

+A DEX is a ledger-based application that enables users to trade digital assets without giving up custody of these assets to a third party.

+An intent-based DEX maintains an index, which is a table where makers publish their intention to trade (say, a particular asset pair) without committing any assets.
+A taker interested in a maker’s intention to trade can directly communicate with the maker to agree on terms.
+They can jointly produce a transaction for the trade, to be broadcast for on-chain processing.

+### ZEXE
+Decentralised exchanges with privacy guarantees without requiring users to give up custody of their assets were studied on the [Zexe paper](https://eprint.iacr.org/2018/962.pdf).

+### Orchard
+## Motivation

+TODO: What are the limitations of Zexe or Zcash?

 ## What is Taiga?

 Taiga is a shielded protocol for bartering on Anoma, following the UTXO model and characterized by the goals: